Larry R Evans, DMin

 For decades, those who have not been able to see, hear, walk or communicate like others have often been referred to as being “disabled.”
 While it is important to recognize one’s limitations, being identified this way can have a demoralizing effect on the person’s own self-perception.
 Far too often, attention is given only to what a person cannot do or does not have rather than the possibilities that lie before her or him.
 Perceptions become empowering when the inherent dignity and abilities of each person are given priority.
 This can be seen in at least three ways:

 First, the value and significance of each person is emphasized.
 In God’s sight, each person has a purpose.
 Each person is special.
 God has a plan for every individual (Jeremiah 29:11).
-As a result, thinking and actions change.
+As a result, when this understanding is comprehended, thinking and actions change.
 With God at the center and not one’s disabilities or what one lacks, hope is revived.
 Life becomes more about possibilities than impossibilities.

-Secondly, others see those with “disabilities” or who have suffered loss differently.
-A few decades ago, an important life-changing principle was stated about our Christian role.
-“If we wish to do good to souls, our success with these souls will be in proportion to their belief in our belief in, and appreciation of, them.”1 Whatever the challenge, we should have more engaging conversations about what is possible.
-The power of motivation naturally comes when it is understood that someone believes in and understands them!
+Secondly, when others see those with “disabilities” or who have suffered loss in multiple ways, they relate differently.
+A few decades ago, an important life-changing principle was stated about the impact others can have.
+“If we wish to do good to souls, our success with these souls will be in proportion to their belief in our belief in, and appreciation of, them.”1 Whatever the challenge, we should have more engaging conversations about hope and what is possible.
+The power of self-motivation comes more easily when it is understood that someone believes in and understands them!

 Two are better than one,